vkacherov/event-driven-arch-examples/storage-subfolder/README.md

 ```

 ### Test the trigger
-We will use the gcloud log_streaming component to stream the service logs (this job will run in the background because of ```&``` at the end of our command), you will be prompted to install it if haven't already.
+We will use the gcloud log_streaming component to stream the service logs (this job will run in the background because of ```&``` at the end of our command), you will be prompted to install it if you haven't already.
 ```
 gcloud beta run services logs tail $SERVICE --region $REGION --project $PROJECT_ID &
 ```